 Age, Life Stages, and Lifestyle Factor Calculations

-Remember how active kittens are, especially at bed time when they are racing up the curtains.
-Kittens have greater calorie needs than an adult cat…they are busy and growing!
+Remember how active kittens are, especially at bedtime when they are racing up the curtains.
+Kittens have greater calorie needs than adult cats… they are busy and growing!

 Momma cats feeding kittens, and breeding cats, have greater energy needs than adult neutered cats.